 VC Storage: to enable usage of VCs, the system that implements VC storage performs mediation service for the creation and verification of the identifiers, keys, and other relevant data, such as VC schemas, revocation of VC data, issuer public keys, and so on, e.g. some configurations may require correlation of identifiers for subjects

+3.2 Symbols

+Void.

-3.2 Abbreviations
+3.3 Abbreviations

 For the purposes of the present document, the following abbreviations apply: